Charter of the Board

 - Board members should offer their resignation from the Board to the Chairman of the Policy and Board Governance Committee upon reaching age 70 and annually thereafter.

 Board members should offer their resignation from the Board to the Chairman of the Policy and Board Governance Committee if, at any election of directors conducted by ballot at an annual meeting of shareholders, the number of common shares withheld from voting for such person exceeds the number of common shares voted in favour of such person:

 - this requirement will not be applicable where the election involves a contested election outside of the slate nominated by the Board;

 - the Board will consider such resignation after receipt of the recommendation of the Policy and Board Governance Committee;

 - the resignation will be accepted except in situations where special circumstances would warrant the applicable member’s continuation on the Board;

 - any replacement of the resigning member will be made on the recommendation of the Policy and Board Governance Committee at the discretion of the Board; and

 - disclosure to the public of the Board decision will be made within 90 days of the applicable annual meeting.

 - Members shall observe relevant statutory rules and requirements as wells as the corporation’s own policy in regard to the buying or selling of shares, warrants or other equity instruments of ARC.

-- The Policy and Board Governance Committee will review the form and amount of compensation of the directors each year in view of the responsibility and risks of being an effective director and directors' compensation of peer corporations.
+- The Policy and Board Governance Committee will review the form and amount of compensation of the directors periodically in view of the responsibility and risks of being an effective director and directors’ compensation of peer corporations.
 The Committee will make recommendations to the Board for consideration when it believes changes in compensation are warranted.